Abdullah-9862873/Professor_Tucker_Research/README.md

 This project began with a simple question from reading Professor Tucker Hermans' **Fail2Progress** paper: *If robots can learn from their failures using targeted data generation, can a vision system do the same for safety boundary detection?*

-The answer turned out to be yes — but the road getting there was full of instructive failures.
+The answer turned out to be yes, but the road getting there was full of instructive failures.

 ### Phase 1: The YOLOv8 Baseline (What Went Wrong)

-We started by building a **Streamlit web application** powered by a **YOLOv8 object detection model**.
+I started by building a **Streamlit web application** powered by a **YOLOv8 object detection model**.
 The idea was straightforward: use YOLOv8 to scan images and classify them into three safety categories:

 - **Safe** — calm, everyday scenes (people, furniture, food)
 - **Subtle** — potentially concerning objects (backpacks, suitcases, sports equipment)
 - **Obvious** — clearly dangerous indicators (skateboards near roads, surfboards, frisbees in crowded areas)

-We ran YOLOv8 across roughly **5,000 COCO val2017 images** and it autonomously selected **441 samples** — 100 Safe, 192 Subtle, and 149 Obvious.
+I ran YOLOv8 across roughly **5,000 COCO val2017 images** and it autonomously selected **441 samples** — 100 Safe, 192 Subtle, and 149 Obvious.
 The model used raw object detection confidence scores and category mappings to assign these safety labels.

 The results were *poor*: